jasonlewis/basset/README.md

 ## Installation

 1. Clone or download a tarball of Basset.
+2. Place the **basset** directory inside your **modules** directory.
-2. Copy the **modules/basset/basset.php** config file into your **application/config** directory.
+3. Copy the **modules/basset/basset.php** config file into your **application/config** directory.
 Make any changes to this file you see fit.
-3. Open your **application/config/application.php** file and add 'basset' to your active modules array.
+4. Open your **application/config/application.php** file and add 'basset' to your active modules array.
-4. Begin using Basset!
+5. Begin using Basset!

 ## Basics
 Basset is designed to be as flexible as possible.
 It retains much of the standard Asset functionality and is partly based off this